dgwatkins/wcml/readme.txt

 3.7.5
 * Bug fix: in some specific cases variations were not created correctly - 'Any %name%' instead of term value
-* Bug fix: updating a product for which attached media had been deteled caused a warning (WooCommerce issue: 9681)
+* Bug fix: updating a product for which attached media had been deleted caused a warning (WooCommerce issue: 9681)
 * Fixed a backward compatibility with WPML versions before 3.2 (causing fatal error)

 = 3.7.4 =